Central-California-Health-Foundation/The-Structural-Friction-Model/README.md

 ## II.
 Volition as a Latent Construct
 Cognitive science demonstrates that even under severe structural coercion, individuals often preserve a sense of agency [8].
 We define **Intrinsic Capacity** ($V_i$) as the latent psychological and cognitive drive for health adherence.

 In adverse conditions, we hypothesize that **Structural Friction** ($F_s$)—the sum of financial, temporal, and safety costs—actively exhausts the cognitive bandwidth required to execute this capacity.
 We posit that individual non-compliance is often a probabilistically constrained outcome of high $F_s$ [7].
 In this model, volition is not "lost," but its behavioral expression is suppressed.
-As environmental costs rise, the probability of adherence follows a threshold-dependent function, where the environment fails to support the necessary cognitive mechanisms for action [2, 8, 11].
+As environmental costs rise, the probability of adherence follows a threshold-dependent function, where the environment imposes constraints that significantly degrade the cognitive and economic capacity required for action [2, 8, 11].

 ---

 ## III.
 The Moderated Probability Model (SFM)
 We operationalize behavioral capacity as a dynamic probability $P(\text{adherence})$ using a logistic model.
-Crucially, we include an **interaction term** to test for non-linear behavioral collapse:
+Crucially, we include an **interaction term** to test for non-linear behavioral collapse.
+The collapse threshold is not a fixed parameter, but emerges from the interaction term $\beta_3(V_i \cdot F_s)$, where increasing $F_s$ progressively attenuates the marginal effect of $V_i$, producing a non-linear transition from agency-dominant to constraint-dominant behavior:

 $$P(A)_{is} = \frac{1}{1 + e^{-(\beta_0 + \beta_1 V_i - \beta_2 F_s - \beta_3(V_i \cdot F_s))}}$$